 Students should submit a picture for the Mason ID online.
 It must be taken against a white background from the shoulders up.
-For additional requirements and to submit a picture, download the Mason Money app or visit masonmoneyonline.gmu.edu.
+For additional requirements and to submit a picture please visit the following site:

+masonmoneyonline.gmu.edu.

-The Mason ID is issued at Orientation or can be collected afterward at the Mason Card Office in SUB I. Students must be registered for classes and show a valid government-issued photo ID such as a passport, driver's license, or military ID.
+The Mason ID is issued during Orientation or can be collected afterwards at the Mason Card Office in SUB I. Students must be registered for classes and show a valid government-issued photo ID such as a passport, driver's license, or military ID.